Napo logo

 Vaccinations protect your pet from a number of contagious diseases that could otherwise cause serious illness or prove fatal to your furry friend.

 Your puppy or kitten will receive several vaccinations when they’re young, but they will need booster jabs every few years to maintain their protection.
-(If you miss a booster, you might have to start the original course of vaccines again.)
+If you miss a booster, you might have to start the original course of vaccines again.
+Which also means paying for all the jabs again!

-Your vet might give your pet their annual health check whenever they have their booster vaccination.
+Your vet might give your pet their annual health check when they have their booster vaccination.

 Consider neutering